satwikkrshna/java/README.md

         print(",".join([str(i) for in m]))

-now this is the actual dataset and actual question
+now this is the actual dataset and actual question  without any comments or explanation just give solution